J6: Waste Crime

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-An interim indicator is presented here that shows the number of: (a) illegal waste sites and (b) fly-tipping incidents in England.
-Some data on illegal waste sites (waste crime) and fly-tipping are already published, but further work is required to develop the final indicator.
+This indicator shows the number of: (a) illegal waste sites and (b) fly-tipping incidents in England.
+Some data on illegal waste sites (waste crime) and fly-tipping are already published, but further work aims to develop a final indicator.

 Indicator components